 We encourage our children to believe in sexual freedom.
 We send them off to college expecting that they will meet new people, have new experiences.
 But modern relationships can be difficult .
-And sexual relationships – particularly those with strangers – necessarily involve a degree of risk.
+And casual sexual encounters – particularly those with strangers – necessarily involve a high degree of risk.

 How then do we identify the predators, the men and women bent on harming us or our children?

 A phone app might perhaps tell us whether the attractive man sitting across from us has a criminal record.
 It could not possibly identify the countless sociopaths, sadists, and other sexual deviants yet to acquire such a record.

 We are left to rely on law enforcement for help when a problem develops.
 Tragically, in this instance, that safety net failed.
 Help delayed was help denied.

 CNN, “University of Utah settles with family of murdered student Lauren McCluskey and renames its violence prevention center in her honor” by Mallika Kallingal and Jennifer Henderson, 10/23/20, https://www.cnn.com/2020/10/23/us/lauren-mccluskey-university-of-utah-settlement/index.html.